thriveweb/sailinginparadise/content/boatTours/2018-08-31-christmas-parties.md

     Christmas Party with us...
   testimonial: "RACEVIEW STATE SCHOOL, Aus "
 meta:
-  description: "Celebrate this 2024 Christmas party sailing the beautiful Gold
+  description: Book your 2026 Christmas party boat charter on the Gold Coast with
-    Coast with Sailing in Paradise.
-Packages for up to 1 to 102 people. "
+    Sailing in Paradise.
+Private charters for corporate teams and groups from 1–102 guests.
+Catering, drinks packages and crew included.
-  title: Gold Coast Christmas Party Boat | Christmas Party Cruise Gold Coast
+  title: Christmas Party Boat Charters 2026  Gold Coast  Sailing in Paradise
 ---